capactio/capact/docs/proposal/20211207-delegated-storage.md

 input CreateTypeInstanceBackendInput { # New input
   id: ID # storage backend TypeInstance ID.
 Optional, as it will fallback to default one if not provided

-  additionalParameters: Any # Properties which will be populated into the first Resource Version of the newly created TypeInstance
+  context: Any # Properties which will be populated into the first Resource Version of the newly created TypeInstance }
-}

 input CreateTypeInstanceInput {